 Here you can add general settings for your template and flip between predefined test questions to see how your template looks with different question mechanisms.
-You can minimize/maximize the editor to get a better overall look and watch how the template looks in a mobile device in the mobile view.
-When a template is saved it will be selectable for surveys in the account.
-If you would like to clear all editing since last time you saved click the “Clear“-button in the upper hand right corner.
+You can also minimise/maximise the editor to get a clearer sense of how the template will look on a mobile device in the mobile view.
+When a template is saved, it will be selectable for surveys in the account.
+If you would like to clear all editing since the last time you saved, click the Clear button in the upper right-hand corner of the screen.

 How to edit texts?

-To edit texts just click on the text area you want to edit and a small toolbar will appear.
-Edit font, color, size and make it bold, italic or underlined.
+To edit texts, click on the text area you want to edit and a small toolbar will appear.
+You can edit font style, colour, size and make text bold, italic or underlined.

 How to edit main banner/logo?

-To edit the main banner just click on the banner and a small toolbar will appear.
-Upload desired banner, use a banner link and set position of the banner.
+To edit the main banner, click on it and a small toolbar will appear.
+You can upload your desired banner, use a banner link and set position of the banner.

-To edit the color, click on the existing fill of the progress bar and selected the desired color from the color picker or insert your own color via RGB or Hex codes.
+To edit the colour, click on the existing fill of the progress bar and select the desired colour from the colour picker or insert your own colour via RGB or Hex codes.

-To edit back- and forwardbuttons, click on the button and selected the desired button style from the pop-up menu of standardized button designs.
+To edit back and forward buttons, click on the button and select the desired button style from the pop-up menu of standardised button designs.

 Under the Wizard tab you can let the Design Editor auto generate a template for you.
 This is the quickest way of creating a template!

-Insert a background image (if wanted), a banner image, select button style and add a few basic colors.
-When you click on the “Generate“-button the Design Editor will auto generate a template based on the selected images and colors.
-Continue doing so until you are satisfied.
-When you are happy with the result, click “Save” and the template is ready to be used.
+Insert a background image (if wanted), a banner image, select a button style and add a few basic colours.
+When you click on the Generate button the Design Editor will auto generate a template based on the selected images and colours.
+Continue amending your design until you are satisfied.
+When you are happy with the result, click Save and the template is ready to be used.

-If you want a quick way to edit the background just click on it and a small toolbar will appear.
-Change background color, upload image or add image URL.
-Remove current settings by click the blue cross.
+If you want to quickly edit the background, simply click on it and a small toolbar will appear.
+Here, you can change the background colour, upload an image or add an image URL.
+Remove current settings by clicking the blue cross.

-Under the Background tab you find different possible background settings (for the selected element):
+Under the Background tab you will find different possible background settings (for the selected element):

-Image: Add a URL to an image you want to use or upload a picture from your hard drive.
-To remove images click the blue cross icon.
+Image: Add a URL directing to an image that you want to use or upload a picture from your hard drive.
+To remove images, click the blue cross icon.
 To the right you can set image position and image size.

 Image-repeat: Choose repeat, no repeat, repeat y or repeat x for the image.
 Repeat is used for pattern images.

-Color: Edit background color for the selected element.
-By clicking in the color box you can choose color from our color picker or manually type hex code in the text box.
-If you want a transparent background click the blue cross icon.
-To the right you can set opacity pattern for the selected element.
-There are three default options of black to choose from.
+Colour: Edit background colour for the selected element.
+By clicking in the colour box you can choose a colour from our colour picker or manually type hex code in the text box.
+If you want a transparent background, click the blue cross icon.
+To the right, you can set opacity pattern for the selected element.
+There are three default options for black to choose from.

-Under the Properties tab you find different possible properties settings:
+Under the Properties tab you will find various property settings:

 Height – Edit the height of the selected element.
-Drag the indicator to make the height smaller or bigger.
-To the right you can maximize or auto adjust the height for that element.
+Drag the indicator to increase or decrease the height.
+To the right you can maximise or auto adjust the height for that element.

 Width – Edit the width of the selected element.
-Drag the indicator to make the width smaller or bigger.
-To the right you can maximize or auto adjust the width for that element.
+Drag the indicator to increase or decrease the width.
+To the right you can maximise or auto adjust the width for that element.

 Margin – Edit the margin for the selected element.
-Drag the indicator to make the margin smaller or bigger.
-If you are unfamiliar with how margins work you can use the button to the right to center the selected element.
+Drag the indicator to make the margin narrower or wider.
+If you are unfamiliar with how margins work, you can use the button to the right to centre the selected element.

 Padding – Edit the padding for the selected element.
-Drag the indicator to make the padding smaller or bigger.
+Drag the indicator to make the padding thicker or thinner.

-Under the Borders tab you find different possible settings for borders:
+Under the Borders tab you find various settings:

-Color – Edit color for your selected elements borders.
-By clicking in the color box you can choose color or add a hex code in the text box.
+Colour – Edit the colour of your selected element’s borders.
+By clicking in the colour box you can choose a colour or add a hex code in the text box.

-Size – Edit the size of selected borders.
-Drag the indicator to make the border size smaller or bigger.
+Size – Edit the size of the selected borders.
+Drag the indicator to make the border size thicker or thinner.

 Radius – Edit the radius (rounded corners) of the selected borders.
-Drag the indicator to make the radius (rounded corners) smaller or bigger.
+Drag the indicator to make the radius smaller or larger.